A Unified View of Score-Based and Drifting Models

 \subsection{Examinations with Trained Models}

-In \Cref{subsec:emp-toy}, we validated the central geometric prediction of our theory: Laplace mean-shift drifting is approximately aligned with a scaled score-mismatch field, with an alignment gap that decays with dimension at the predicted rate.
-At the same time, our radial-kernel decomposition shows that non-Gaussian kernels introduce an additional preconditioning effect and a covariance residual, both absent in the Gaussian case.
-The practical question is therefore whether these Laplace-specific terms matter for generation quality.

-To test this, we compare one-step generators trained with the same drifting pipeline under two kernels: Gaussian, for which mean shift is exactly aligned with the smoothed score mismatch, and Laplace, the default choice in drifting implementations.
-Since the training procedure, architecture, and feature map (for CIFAR-10) are all fixed, this comparison isolates the effect of the non-Gaussian preconditioning and residual terms on sample quality.
+\paragraph{Laplace (Drifting) vs. Gaussian (Score-Based) in Practice.} A practical question is whether the Laplace-specific pre-conditioning and residual terms materially affect generation quality.
+To examine this, we compare one-step generators on CIFAR-10 within an otherwise identical drifting pipeline, varying only the kernel: Gaussian, for which mean shift is exactly aligned with the smoothed score-mismatch, and Laplace, the default choice in drifting implementations.
+Under matched training budgets, Gaussian achieves FID 8.38 versus 8.66 for Laplace in the ConvNeXt feature space~\cite{liu2022convnet,woo2023convnextv2}, and 4.72 versus 4.79 in the MAE feature space~\cite{he2022masked}.
+Since the training pipeline, architecture, and feature map are otherwise fixed, this comparison isolates the effect of the non-Gaussian pre-conditioning and residual terms.
+The near-parity across both feature spaces suggests that, in these settings, the Laplace-specific corrections have limited impact on end-to-end sample quality.
+This is also consistent with the concurrent findings of \cite{li2026long}, who report similar FIDs for Laplace and Gaussian kernels on CelebA-HQ.
+More experimental details are provided in \Cref{app:real-setup}.